nlejeune/TreeTalk/5-database.md

     session_id UUID NOT NULL REFERENCES chat_sessions(id) ON DELETE CASCADE, message_type VARCHAR(20) NOT NULL,
     content TEXT NOT NULL,
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, sequence_number INTEGER NOT NULL,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT func.now(), sequence_number INTEGER NOT NULL,
     model_used VARCHAR(100),
     tokens_used INTEGER,